Lucas-lufa/SRUS-LF-Games/Por-Ass-Task-4-v1-4.md

 Step 3 – Knowledge Question (20-60 words)
 In your own words, describe what a balanced BST is.

- Balanced tree is where the root nodes have two leaf nodes.
-An unbalanced tree most of the root nodes have only one leaf that connects to other trees or the root of the tree one side has alot of nodes connected to it and the other has none of few.
+ Balanced tree is where the absolute difference between heights of left and right sub tree is no more than one.
+Also for each node it's left and right sub trees are balanced.

 ### Step 4 – Prepare Binary Search Tree
 In this step, you will create the framework for a Binary Search Tree of Player objects.
 This step has